 The best vintages of Clos Haut Peyraguey are: 2022, 2021, 2020, 2019, 2018, 2017, 201y6, 2015, 2014, 2013, 2011, 2010, 2009, 2007, 2005, 2003, 2001, 1997, 1996, 1995, 1990, 1989 and 1988.

 There is a second wine, Chateau Haut Bommes.
 In 2014, the name of the second wine was changed to Symphonie de Haut Peyraguey.
 On average, the production is 3,000 cases of Chateau Clos Haut Peyraguey per year.

 When to Drink Clos Haut Peyraguey, Anticipated Maturity, Decanting Time

-Of course the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
-With Clos Haut Peyraguey and frankly, all Sauternes, temperature is more important than decanting.
+Of course, the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
+With Clos Haut Peyraguey and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Clos Haut Peyraguey with Wine and Food Pairings

 Clos Haut Peyraguey is best served at 14 degrees Celsius, 57 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 The wine will naturally warm in the glass, while it develops more aromatic complexities and fleshes out.

 Clos Haut Peyraguey can be served with seafood dishes, especially shellfish, lobster, crab, and oysters on the half shell.
 Foie gras is a perfect pairing with its natural sweet, salty and savory characteristics.
 Clos Haut Peyraguey can also be paired with roasted chicken, veal, and pork dishes that are either spicy or prepared with a touch of sweetness.